liukaishuang/GHBrowserSettings/README.md

 # GHBrowserSettings
+On the windows platform!
-Help you connect to github
+Help you connect to github!